Brighton - Manchester City: How to watch, injury news, odds, prediction

 Injury news

-Brighton are without suspended duo Lewis Dunk and Neal Maupay, while Davy Propper and Joel Veltman could return from small knocks.
+Brighton are without suspended duo Lewis Dunk and Neal Maupay, while Davy Propper could return but Joel Veltman will not after small knocks.
 Solly March and Tariq Lamptey are out for the season.

 Manchester City will rotate their team once again.
-Kevin de Bruyne and Sergio Aguero are both struggling with knocks and are unlikely to feature.
+Kevin de Bruyne and Sergio Aguero are both struggling with knocks and may not feature.
 USMNT fans will be hoping to see Zack Steffen start in goal this time.

 Odds and ends (full odds provided by our partner, PointsBet)